solid/solidproject.org/_posts/this-week-in-solid/2019-01-01-this-week-in-solid.md

 ---
 layout: this-week-in-solid
-title: This Week in Solid
+title: This Month in Solid
+permalink: /this-month-in-solid
-permalink: /this-week-in-solid
+redirect_from: /this-week-in-solid
 exclude: true
 ---